 - Solar Water Heating: 10 sq. ft.

-- The property must not be held in an irrevocable trust.
+- The property may not be held in an irrevocable trust.

 Multiple projects on contiguous parcels of property will be considered one project.